Fuel Surcharge Formula Implementation

 elif config.surcharge_type == SurchargeType.FLAT_PER_MILE:

-raise NotImplementedError("Per-mile logic requires shipment distance payload")
+raise NotImplementedError("Per-mile logic requires a shipment distance payload")

 else: